OzanKocatepe/sqa-project/README.md

   - Changed the manual calculation to occur in each SSH model, and now the product terms match, so that's not the problem.

+- [x] Maybe there is a numerical issue with calculating the harmonics at each momentum?
+Even though there shouldn't be?

+  - Tried this, the result is identical whether we calculate harmonics at each momentum or at the end.

 # SSH Model
 The relevant code for the 1-dimensional SSH model is stored within _SSHModel/_ as a package.
 We assume a chain with entirely real hopping amplitudes $t_1, t_2$, an infinite bulk (and hence periodic boundary conditions), and a classical driving field $A(t) = A_0 \sin(2\pi \Omega t)$.
 In this section we will describe each package at a high-level (more detailed documentation